Oracle69digitalmarketing/Movie_Recommendation_App/README.md

-Here’s your full corrected README, clean, complete, and ready for GitHub.
-It includes the properly closed JSON block, the recommendation engine section, and all prior enhancements:

----

 # 🎬 Full-Stack Movie Recommendation App

 A modern full-stack movie discovery and recommendation platform built with **React (Vite)** and **Node.js/Express**, using **PostgreSQL** (via Prisma) for persistent storage.
 Users can register, browse trending movies via TMDB, save favorites, and access custom experiences.
 Admins have a dedicated analytics dashboard.
 Clean UI, secure authentication, and real-time data make it both usable and scalable.